emanuelhuber/RGPR/05_RGPR_tutorial_GPR-data-time-slice-interpolation-3D.md

 library(RGPR)   # load RGPR in the current R session
 ```

-\[optionally\] If `RGPR` is not installed, follow the instructions of the tutorial "Getting started" to install it.
+\[optionally\] If `RGPR` is not installed, follow the instructions of
+the tutorial “Getting started” to install it.

 Set the working directory
 -------------------------

 The working directory must be correctly set to use relative filepaths.
-The working directory can be set either in your R-software or in R directly with (of course you need to adapt the filepath shown below to your system):
+The working directory can be set either in your R-software or in R
+directly with (of course you need to adapt the filepath shown below to
+your system):

 ``` r
 DIR <- file.path("your_dir_path/GPRdata-master/exampleDataCube")